Mookie Betts Player Props: Dodgers vs. Rangers

 Mookie Betts At The Plate

-- Betts has 100 hits, which leads Los Angeles hitters this season, while batting .279 with 51 extra-base hits.
+- Betts leads Los Angeles in total hits (101) this season while batting .278 with 52 extra-base hits.

-- Among the qualifying batters in baseball, his batting average ranks 32nd, his on-base percentage ranks ninth, and he is fourth in the league in slugging.
+- Among qualified hitters in baseball, his batting average ranks 34th, his on-base percentage ranks ninth, and he is fourth in the league in slugging.

-- Betts has picked up a hit in 67 of 92 games this year, with multiple hits 22 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.